ilikerobots/sqflite_migration_plan/README.md

 ## Building a Migration Plan

 Construct a `MigrationPlan` with a Map associating integer database versions with a `List<Migration>`.
-The list of migrations are given in the order they are to run when upgrading (they will run in reverse order during on dowgrade).
+The list of migrations are given in the order they are to run when upgrading (they will run in reverse order on downgrade).

 Individual migrations can be built via constructor, providing the minimum argument of a single `Operation`.
 By default, reverse operations are considered *No Op* (see *Downgrading* section for additional info).

 Alternatively, custom migration classes extending/implementing Migration may be utilized.
 One such example, `SqlMigration` whose operations execute SQL, is currently provided.

-Custom migrations may perform tasks other than directly modifying a database (e.g. logging/reporting) but care should be taken when introducing such side-effects.
+Custom migrations may perform tasks other than directly modifying a database (e.g. logging/reporting) but care should be taken introducing such side-effects.
 While failed migrations will not commit to the database, any non-database side-effects will persist in the event of migration failure.

 ## Errors